 So she decided to develop a new online distribution channel for her parents’ store.
 “When I started this, a mere 6 years ago, people didn’t think that you could actually get your food delivered to your house.”
 Together with a developer, she set up an online shop and a delivery system.
 When the pandemic hit, this proved to be a great advantage.
 “Corona increased demand by three times the amount from before.”
 Overnight, the small butcher shop in Aindling near Augsburg was at the forefront of online delivery.

 While entrepreneurship is one thing Lena learned to love from youth, another is food.
-She likes not only to cook and invite friends over for dinner, she already worked in two food startups while in college.
+She likes not only to cook and invite friends over for dinner, she has already worked in two food startups while in college.
 “At Paleo Jerky I was the Girl Friday, and I learned a lot about how to run a business.”
 When the founder decided to start a new company, this time offering personalized vitamin supplements, Lena decided to come along.
 “I learned even more there, for example, how to bring the product to new markets.”

-With all that under her belt, I ask Lena what she hopes to achieve with a Professional Master in SET, “I have many diverse interests and I am still looking for the one idea that I am truly passionate about,” she says.
+With all that under her belt, I ask Lena what she hopes to achieve with a Professional Master's in SET, “I have many diverse interests, and I am still looking for the one idea that I am truly passionate about,” she says.
 Lena is most curious about the combination of the sustainability and entrepreneurship aspects of the program and hopes to learn new insights.

 "I was looking for a program that doesn’t just throw knowledge or power points at you.
 I searched for something interactive, a place where you can exchange ideas.”